Super-Neness/paasify/docs/src/docs/install.md

 # Installation

-There are several way of installing paasify, but the recommended way is the pip way.
-If you want to develop or patch paasify, you will want to [install paasify with git](install) instead.
+There are different ways to install paasify.
+The most recommended way is with pip.

+If you want to develop or
+patch paasify, you have to [install paasify with git](install) instead.

 ## Install with Pip

-To install pip in your home:
+To install pip at home:

 ```
 pip install --user paasify